 Backup has the following limitations:

 - You cannot save the backup of entire computer on the local computer disk.
 Use an external hard drive or USB drive, network shared folder or backup repository as a target location.

-- Veeam Agent for Microsoft Windows does not back up data to which symbolic links are targeted.
-It only backs up the path information that the symbolic links contain.
-After restore, identical symbolic links are created in the restore destination.
+- Veeam Agent for Microsoft Windows does not back up data to which symbolic links and junction points are targeted.
+It only backs up the path information that the symbolic links and junction points contain.
+After volume restore, identical symbolic links and junction points are created in the restore destination.